GeoscienceAustralia/anuga_core/README.rst

 ---------

 The user's site is: http://anuga.anu.edu.au/
-The WikiPedia for AnuGA is: https://en.wikipedia.org/wiki/ANUGA_Hydro The GitHub repository for AnuGA is: https://github.com/GeoscienceAustralia/anuga_core
+The WikiPedia for ANUGA is: https://en.wikipedia.org/wiki/ANUGA_Hydro The GitHub repository for ANUGA is: https://github.com/GeoscienceAustralia/anuga_core

 Mailing Lists